FAQs - International Volunteer Projects

 An International Volunteer Project is a short term project (2-4 weeks) bringing together a group of young people from many different countries.
 The group lives and works together on a specific project in a particular community.
 These can range from looking after turtle eggs in Mexico to helping prepare Buddhist festivals in Asia.
 The main categories of project are: Social, Environmental, Cultural, Renovation, Youth Work, Art and Construction.

-£200 + travel to the project.
+£200 + transport to the project.

 Food and accommodation at the project is covered.